 While her nearest racetrack is Cooma, Boucher is based 30km sound of Jindabyne, and the in-form trainer doesn’t have a huge team in work and is happy to admit she searches for a bargain buy when it suits her stable.

-It appears Boucher and connections have found a diamond in the rough, with the sometimes-temperamental mare, Gwennybegg, stringing back-to-back wins together.
+It appears Boucher and connections have found a diamond in the rough, with the sometimes-temperamental mare, Gwennybegg, stringing together back-to-back wins.

 Following the six-year-old’s breakthrough 11.67 lengths demolition job for apprentice Teighan Worsnop in the 1600m Benchmark 50 Handicap at Tumut on Boxing Day, the Shamus Award mare, which only cost connections $5000, backed up her good form to win comfortably at Wagga for another apprentice hoop, Molly Bourke, winning by 2.45 lengths in the 1800m Benchmark 58 Handicap on Thursday.

 Gwennybegg was always pencilled in for Saturday’s Tumut Mile following her Boxing Day victory, and Boucher explained that their Wagga trip was simply just another run to keep her mare fit – a run that proved very beneficial for the bank balance.